Obsidian logo

 How does Obsidian work?

+Obsidian works by allowing you to take notes, connect them & visualize them.
 Obsidian works very simply, like most other note-taking applications.
 You can create a new note.
 And inside of that note, the concept is pretty simple.
 You can start writing, adding headers, and adding details like images and other such bits.

 Obsidian - Creating Backlinks